8 Key Steps to Recover From a Google Core Update

 This includes indexability, on-page elements like title and meta description, image size, and name.
-Implementing rich data, adding robots.txt file, auditing internal links and page loading speed is equally important.
+Implementing rich data, adding robots.txt file, auditing internal links, and the page loading speed is equally important.

 Suppose you follow Google guidelines and make small changes to improve E-A-T, content quality, and user experience.
 In that case, your website can slowly pick up rankings and traffic even before the next Google core update, as stated by John Mueller in the Google Webmaster Central office-hours video.

-• Implement Expertise, Authority, and Trustworthiness (E-A-T) in your SEO strategy
+• Implement Expertise, Experience, Authority, and Trustworthiness (E-E-A-T) in your SEO strategy

 This is especially important for Your Money or Your Life (YMYL) websites.
 They provide information, products, and services that impact the readers’ well-being, financial status, health, or security.